Arrow

 abstract

-This presentation examines why AI implementation so frequently fails in the industry.
-Examples from oil, gas, and chemicals sector are presented, as well as what it takes to succeed.
-Drawing on MIT and BCG research showing that the vast majority of generative AI pilots yield no measurable return, the talk argues that technical capability is rarely the bottleneck, nor is it the data readiness (which are important problems nonetheless).
-Instead, value from AI is the product of three compounding factors: whether the tool works, whether it is actually used, and — most critically — whether it is applied to the right problems.
-Using historical parallels like the slow adoption of electricity in manufacturing, the presentation frames AI as a transformation requiring workflow redesign and cultural change, not just technology deployment.
-It outlines a structured digital strategy framework covering why, what, and how to digitalize, and emphasizes that AI initiatives must be anchored in corporate strategy and linked to measurable organizational outcomes.
+This presentation examines why AI implementation so frequently fails across the enterprise landscape.
+Real world examples are shared to highlight exactly what it takes to succeed.
+Drawing on MIT and BCG research, data shows that the vast majority of generative AI pilots yield no measurable return.
+This talk argues that technical capability and data readiness are rarely the true bottlenecks, even though they remain important challenges.
+Instead, real value from AI is the product of three compounding factors: whether the tool works, whether it is actually used, and most critically, whether it is applied to the right problems.
+Using historical parallels like the slow adoption of electricity in early manufacturing, the presentation frames AI as a transformation requiring workflow redesign and cultural change rather than just technology deployment.
+It outlines a structured digital strategy framework covering why, what, and how to digitalize.
+Finally, it emphasizes that AI initiatives must be anchored in corporate strategy and directly linked to measurable organizational outcomes.

 webinar Details